yosang/overthewire-bandit/readme.md

 # Project
-This repo holds my olutions for the bandit game from overthewire
+This repo holds my solutions for the bandit game from overthewire

 site: https://overthewire.org/wargames/bandit